robvdl/mojito/README.md

 The above example expects a Pongo2 template "templates/index.html" to exist.

-NOTE: For template variables you can use either mojito.Vars, pongo2.Context or map[string]interface{}, as these are all the same type really.
+NOTE: Pongo2 requires template variables to be in a map[string]interface{}
+type and it won't accept other types like map[string]string.
+You can use the pongo2.Context type which is the same as map[string]interface{}, either is acceotabke.
+JSON and XML requests do not have such restrictions and you can use any data type that can be be marshaled to JSON.